UNILAD: Rape-themed content

-The website also contained a shop section that sold T-shirts with a variety of slogans, including a rape-themed T-shirt in the style of the World War II-era Keep Calm and Carry On propaganda posters reading "Keep Calm – It Won't Take Long".
+The website also contained a shop section that sold T-shirts with a variety of slogans, including a rape-themed T-shirt in the style of the World War II–era Keep Calm and Carry On propaganda posters reading "Keep Calm – It Won't Take Long".
 Estelle Hart from the National Union of Students said that articles on the website promoted a "casual trivialisation of rape".
-Hart argued that "a website referring to women as wenches and slags isn’t simply the harmless ‘banter’ the writers want us to believe".
+Hart argued that "a website referring to women as wenches and slags isn't simply the harmless 'banter' the writers want us to believe".
 A number of student newspapers published editorials condemning Uni Lad including those at the University of Bristol, the University of Birmingham, the University of Liverpool, and Newcastle University.
 The BBC Radio 4 magazine show Woman's Hour interviewed a number of female students in Brighton who described the 'Sexual Mathematics' article as "vulgar" and were very critical of sexist comments and 'banter' on Facebook.

 Sarah McAlpine wrote an article for The F-Word, a UK feminist blog, which argued that Uni Lad was "an entire culture summed up in one hideous website".
 The website TechRadar listed it as one of the "10 most hated websites of all time".

-Following the public reaction, Alex Partridge from Uni Lad said that the site "overstepped the mark" and "took things too far", and claimed that he was taking the site down until they "greatly improved" their editorial policies.

-The University of Plymouth launched a disciplinary investigation against Jamie Street who claims to be the designer of the site but not involved in the content.
-The University of Plymouth Students' Union released a statement saying that there "can be no question that some of the content published on the UNILAD website is completely unacceptable and offensive in nature", but stating that they would not make any further comment on the matter due to the investigation that the university was leading.
+Following the public reaction, Partridge from Uni Lad said that the site "overstepped the mark" and "took things too far", and claimed that he was taking the site down until they "greatly improved" their editorial policies.
+The University of Plymouth launched a disciplinary investigation against Street who claimed to be the designer of the site but not involved in the content.
+The University of Plymouth Students' Union released a statement saying that there "can be no question that some of the content published on the Uni Lad website is completely unacceptable and offensive in nature", but stating that they would not make any further comment on the matter due to the investigation that the university was leading.